cplusplus/SG20/functions/defaulted-parameters.md

 Explain how default parameters work and how to define them.

-## Foundational knowledge: Using and defining functions with default arguments
+## Foundational: Using and defining functions with default arguments

 ### Background/Required Knowledge